ropensci/rangr/README.md

 ## Simulation

-To perform a simulation, use the `sim()` function, which takes a `sim_data` object and the specified number of time steps as input parameters.
-For example:
+To run a simulation, use the `sim()` function, which takes a `sim_data` object and the specified number of time steps as input parameters.
+For
+example:

 ``` r
 sim_result_01 <- sim(obj = sim_data_01, time = 100)